Can Dentures Be Fitted to Receding Gums? Solutions for Comfortable Fit

 3. Aggressive tooth Brushing: Brushing your teeth forcefully or using a hard-bristled toothbrush can cause the tooth enamel to wear away and the gums to tear down.

-4. Insufficient Dental Care: Inadequate brushing, flossing, and rinsing with antibacterial mouthwash can make it simple for plaque to turn into calculus (tartar) — a hard substance that can only be removed by a dentist and which promotes gum recession.
+4. Insufficient Dental Care: Inadequate brushing, flossing, and rinsing with antibacterial mouthwash can make it easy for plaque to turn into calculus (tartar), a hard substance that can only be removed by a dentist and that promotes gum recession.

 5. Hormonal Changes: Shifts in hormones, like those occurring during puberty, pregnancy, and menopause, can make gums more sensitive and vulnerable to gum recession.